lnielsen/flask-appfactory/docs/index.rst

 Additional Notes
 ================

-Notes on how to contribute, legal information and changelog are here for the interested.
+Notes on how to contribute, legal information and changes are here for the interested.

 .. toctree::
    :maxdepth: 2

    contributing
-   changelog
-   license